MattiasTech/Fragments-AI-viewer/README.md

 A powerful web-based 3D viewer for BIM models with integrated IDS (Information Delivery Specification) validation and AI-powered assistance.
 Built with React, Vite, Three.js, and That Open Engine libraries, it runs fully in the browser and is optimized for hosting on GitHub Pages.

-**All data is processed localy in the users browser PC, Phone, Tablet etc. (Exeption AI Chat, sends data to Google Gemini 2.5).
+**All data is processed localy in the users browser PC, Phone, Tablet etc. (Exeption AI Chat, sends data to AI provider).
 NB: If the AI chat is not used no data leavs the users device.**

 ## Features